 The site being “unregistered” gives users the false belief that content is not saved and collected.
 In reality, each chat is kept and retained by the service. for up to 4 months Since many users eventually share their personal information at least once (address, phone number, email address, or name), even without registration, your identity is permanently saved.

-3. Hackers.
-As content is saved by the site, once shared it remains open to hackers and discovery.
+As the site saves content, once shared, it remains open to hackers and discovery.
 As some hackers have proven, the site’s server isn’t that hard to hack into.
 One hack even downloads screenshots from the website, taken from (considered initially) private video chat.

 Would most Omegle users want their content shown to others, used to blackmail them, or worse?